Regenerative agriculture

 Regenerative agriculture is a conservation and rehabilitation approach to food and farming systems.
 It focuses on topsoil regeneration, increasing biodiversity, improving the water cycle, enhancing ecosystem services, supporting biosequestration, increasing resilience to climate change, and strengthening the health and vitality of farm soil.

-Regenerative agriculture is not a specific practice itself.
-Rather, proponents of regenerative agriculture use a variety of sustainable agriculture techniques in combination.
-Practices include recycling as much farm waste as possible and adding composted material from sources outside the farm.
-Regenerative agriculture on small farms and gardens is often based on philosophies like permaculture, agroecology, agroforestry, restoration ecology, keyline design, and holistic management.
-Large farms are also increasingly adopting such techniques, and often use "no-till" and/or "reduced till" practices.
+Regenerative agriculture is not a specific practice.
+It combines a variety of sustainable agriculture techniques.
+Practices include maximal recycling of farm waste and adding composted material from non-farm sources.
+Regenerative agriculture on small farms and gardens is based on permaculture, agroecology, agroforestry, restoration ecology, keyline design, and holistic management.
+Large farms are also increasingly adopting regenerative techniques, using "no-till" and/or "reduced till" practices.

-As soil health improves, input requirements may decrease, and crop yields may increase as soils are more resilient against extreme weather and harbor fewer pests and pathogens.
+As soil health improves, input requirements may decrease, and crop yields may increase as soils are more resilient to extreme weather and harbor fewer pests and pathogens.

-Regenerative agriculture mitigates climate change through carbon dioxide removal, i.e. it draws carbon from the atmosphere and sequesters it.
+Regenerative agriculture claims to mitigate climate change through carbon dioxide removal from the atmosphere and sequestration.
+Carbon sequestration is gaining popularity in agriculture from individuals as well as groups.
+However such claims have also been subject to criticism by scientists.

 History

 Origins

 Regenerative agriculture is based on various agricultural and ecological practices, with a particular emphasis on minimal soil disturbance and the practice of composting.
-Maynard Murray had similar ideas, using sea minerals.
-His work led to innovations in no-till practices, such as slash and mulch in tropical regions.
+Similar ideas focus on "sea minerals" and innovations in no-till practices, such as slash and mulch in tropical regions.
 Sheet mulching is a regenerative agriculture practice that smothers weeds and adds nutrients to the soil below.

-In the early 1980s, the Rodale Institute began using the term ‘regenerative agriculture’.
+In the early 1980s, the Rodale Institute began using the term 'regenerative agriculture'.
 Rodale Publishing formed the Regenerative Agriculture Association, which began publishing regenerative agriculture books in 1987 and 1988.

 However, the institute stopped using the term in the late 1980s, and it only appeared sporadically (in 2005 and 2008), until they released a white paper in 2014, titled "Regenerative Organic Agriculture and Climate Change".
 The paper's summary states, "we could sequester more than 100% of current annual CO2 emissions with a switch to common and inexpensive organic management practices, which we term 'regenerative organic agriculture.'"
 The paper described agricultural practices, like crop rotation, compost application, and reduced tillage, that are similar to organic agriculture methods.

 In 2002, Storm Cunningham documented the beginning of what he called "restorative agriculture" in his first book, The Restoration Economy.
 Cunningham defined restorative agriculture as a technique that rebuilds the quantity and quality of topsoil, while also restoring local biodiversity (especially native pollinators) and watershed function.
 Restorative agriculture was one of the eight sectors of restorative development industries/disciplines in The Restoration Economy.